williballenthin/python-evtx/README.md

 Examples
 --------
 Provided with the parsing module `Evtx` are four scripts that mimic the tools distributed with Parse-Evtx.  `evtx_info.py` prints metadata about the event log and verifies the checksums of each chunk.  `evtx_templates.py` builds and prints the templates used throughout the event log. `evtx_dump.py` parses the event log and transforms the binary XML into a human readable ASCII XML format.
-Finally, `evtx_dump_json.py` parses event logs, similar to `evtx_dump.py` and transforms the binary XML into JSON with the added capability to output new line delimited JSON to a file.
+Finally, `evtx_dump_json.py` parses event logs, similar to `evtx_dump.py` and transforms the binary XML into JSON with the added capability to output the JSON array to a file.

 Note the length of the `evtx_dump.py` script: its only 20 lines.
 Now, review the contents and notice the complete implementation of the logic: